 Once driven into the ground, a bracket is attached to the helical pier and mounted on the footing of your chimney's foundation.
 Once installed, the helical pier can even be used to attempt to return your chimney to its original position.

 More about Foundation Helical Piers.

-We provide free, written foundation repair estimates to homeowners throughout service area.
+We provide free, written foundation repair estimates to homeowners throughout our service area.
 Each estimate is made in person, on site, and comes with no obligation to you.

 Our service area includes Evansville, Owensboro, Newburgh, and nearby areas such as Madisonville, Vincennes, Henderson, Haubstadt, Washington, Sheperdsville, Jasper, in Indiana and Kentucky.
 Call or e-mail us today to schedule your appointment!